Li-Ming-Fan/zhiqiang/zhiqiang/README.md

 AbstractPQNet.print_info()
 AbstractAgent.print_info()
 ```
-to see necessary functions for corresponding concrete classes.
+to see necessary functions for implementing concrete classes.

 Implemented Trainers and Buffers: